Original newspaper scan

 E Martë, 19 dhjetor 1995

-Delayed and half-done work produces half-baked results
+Delayed and half-done work produces half results

-Delayed and half-done work produces half-baked results On Saturday, it became known that the Tirana Prosecutor’s Office had issued an order concerning the arrest of 14 former officials of various ranks, accused of genocide.
-From what was learned, certainly not in a fully detailed manner, some of the prominent figures on that list were not in Albania, and another had in fact been dead for several years.
-Three days after the “blitz” operation to arrest the genocide perpetrators, there is still no precise information as to how many of them have fallen into the net of the competent authorities to later answer before justice.
-The result of this operation worries us because so many things in this government are done half-baked or left unfinished.
-Thus, in this case too, had the above action been undertaken three years ago, Qemal Lamej would not have been in Germany, nor would Shkëlzen Barjaktari have been able to obtain New Zealand citizenship in order to evade each pursuit, and those who would have carried out his arrest would have returned empty-handed or would have been content with arresting a half-dead man like Haxhi Lleshi, even giving him the chance to escape again.
-How can one speak of justice when a large number of those who should long ago have answered for their crimes are now freely strolling through the cities of the world, wandering about, and mocking the government’s orders and decisions against them.
-If today there is talk of the danger of communists returning to power, then first and foremost the government and the Democratic Party should look at the delayed or half-measures taken during these years.
-But even more than the rescue from the hands of justice of some figure from the former regime, what should worry us is the failure to respect the rules for compensating those whom the communist regime robbed, by returning property without any restriction to its lawful owners and by integrating former political prisoners into the country as quickly as possible; most of them have no support in this regard.
-The state would do well not to remind us of Brazilian associations with heated football, whose name was born from this expression of F.1 lakon.
+On Saturday it became known that the Prosecutor’s Office in Tirana had issued an order concerning the arrest of 14 former officials of various ranks, accused of genocide.
+As was learned, certainly not in complete detail, some of the prominent figures on that list were not in Albania, and another had even been dead for several years.
+Three days after the “blitz” operation to arrest the genocidists, there is still no precise information on how many of them fell into the net of the competent authorities, to be later brought before justice.
+The result of this operation worries us because so much of this government’s work is done like a cockade after the feast or left half-finished.
+Thus, in this case too, if the above action had been undertaken three years ago, Qemal Lamej would not have been in Germany, and Shkëlzen Barjaktari would not have been able to obtain New Zealand citizenship in order to escape any pursuit, and those who would have carried out his arrest would have returned empty-handed or would have been satisfied with arresting a half-dead man like Haxhi Lleshi, even giving him the chance to slip away once again.
+How can one speak of justice when a large part of those who should long ago have been held accountable for their crimes now roam freely through the cities of the world, strut about, and mock the government’s orders and decisions against them.
+If today people are talking about the danger of the communists returning to power, first and foremost the government and the Democratic Party must look for the cause in the delayed or half-hearted measures taken over these years.
+But even more than the escape from justice of some figure of the former regime, what is worrying is the failure to respect the rules for compensating those robbed by the communist regime, by returning property without any limitation to the lawful owners and by integrating as soon as possible former political prisoners into the country’s life, the majority of whom have no support in this regard.
+The state would do well not to remind us of Brazilian associations with hot football, whose name was born from this expression of F.1 lacon.
 D.D.

-Rusisë Shqipëri
+Rusi Shqipëri

 Tiranë